gofiber/fiber/docs/api/middleware/healthcheck.md

 title: healthcheck
 ---

-Liveness and readiness probes middleware for [Fiber](https://github.com/gofiber/fiber) that provides two endpoints for checking the health and ready state of HTTP applications.
+Liveness and readiness probes middleware for [Fiber](https://github.com/gofiber/fiber) that provides two endpoints for checking the liveness and readiness state of HTTP applications.

 ## Overview